Asia stocks mixed after Wall St slips, China travel curbs

 Snapchat’s parent company, Snap, plunged 26.6% after reporting weak revenue and disclosing that its ad sales are being hurt by a privacy crackdown that rolled out on Apple’s iPhones earlier this year.
 Facebook fell 5.1% and Twitter lost 4.8%.
 Google’s parent, Alphabet, declined 3%.

-The three major indexes posted their third weekly gain after investors were encouraged by mostly solid corporate results.
+The three major indexes post their third weekly gain after investors were encouraged by mostly solid corporate results.

 Also Friday, Federal Reserve Chair Jerome Powell said industrial supply chain problems have gotten worse and will likely keep inflation elevated well into next year.